Table of Contents

 Garrett Euro Ace vs Garrett 400i

-They run on slightly different frequencies with the 400i running at 1okhz opposed to 8.25khz.
+They run on slightly different frequencies with the 400i running at a higher 1okhz opposed to the Euroace running at 8.25khz.

-The only thing I think I preferred with the 400i over the Garrett Euro Ace was the numeric display.
+The only thing I think I preferred with the 400i over the Garrett Euro Ace was the numeric display and Iron Check feature.

 You can download a copy of the Euro Ace owners manual in PDF format from here.